panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 In the previous implementation, as soon as you type a character into the input field, the list gets filtered instantly.
 That's not always convenient because it distracts the user when typing the query.

-Let's improve the user experience with debouncing: let's filter the list only after passing 400ms after the last change of the input field.
+Let's improve the user experience with debouncing: filter the list with a delay of 400 ms after the last input change.

 Let's see a possible implementation of a debounced controlled input: